robotgryphon/suibhne/README.md

 This lets extension developers keep their code in a uniform manner, and release connector-specific extensions if necessary.
 The dice extension used as an example extension here is a good example of the code- it doesn't NEED to know how all the connectors send messages.
 It just knows to pass a message along- the connectors handle the rest.

-## Version 2.1: The Logical Update
-* Separating code into logical chunks, conforming to changes with Raindrop API

 ## Version 2.2: The Extension Update
 ### Version 2.2.1
-* Initial extension system.
-* Based on DLL assembly loading.
+Initial extension system.
+Based on DLL assembly loading.
 Extensions hooked directly into the connection events during runtime.

 ### Version 2.2.2
 * Extensions now separated into a client-server system.
 * Extensions register EVERYTHING through sockets and response code bytes.

+### Version 2.2.3
+* Extensions changed to create a routing system with GUIDs.
+All routing has an origin and destination guid.

+## Version 2.1: The Logical Update
+### Version 2.1.0
+#### Code changes
+Separating code into logical chunks, conforming to changes with Base API.

 ## Version 2.0: The Language Update
 * Initial move to C#/NET language.
 * Basic connection created.
 * Everything ever hardcoded.

-### Version 2.2.3
-* Extensions changed to create a routing system with GUIDs.
-All routing has an origin and destination guid.